jbowdre/runtimeterror/content/uses.md

 - **[Weatherflow Tempest Weather Station](https://shop.tempest.earth/products/tempest)** to help me get my Wx nerd on.

 ### Everyday Carry
-*What has it got in its pockets/backpack?*
+*What has it got in its pocketses?*
 - **[Flipper Zero](https://flipperzero.one/)** running [Momentum Firmware](https://momentum-fw.dev/) in my pocket or bag for on-the-go hacking and exploration.
 - **[Leatherman FREE K4](https://www.leatherman.com/free-k4-590.html)** knife/multitool in my pocket for cutting and tinkering.
 - **[Milky lactase tablets](https://shopmilky.com/)** in my wallet so I can enjoy dairy without consequences.